laidav/hubfx/packages/hubfx/README.md

 - # 2023 07 23 (Sun)

-1. Rename repo to rx-hub
+1. Rename repo to hubfx - DONE

-- publish to npm
+- publish to npm - DONE

 1. more async validation tests, to see how streams are affected by changes in other fields, debouncing and switchMap